JohanHigueraR/IOIYNE-front/README.md

 # IOYNE CRM APP

-This is a CRM app tha was created using PERN stack (PostgreSQL, Express, ReactJS and NodeJS) with the react component library Material UI
+This is a CRM app created using PERN stack (PostgreSQL, Express, ReactJS and NodeJS) with the react component library Material UI

 ## Installation